 This journey starts at the front door to Cincinnati’s homeless services system: the Central Access Point (CAP)

 helpline.
 CAP is a single phone number anyone experiencing homelessness or who is at risk of homelessness can call to check for space in shelters and other homeless programs.
-For someone in crisis, being able to call one single number to get answers can mean the difference between losing hope and moving forward.
+For someone in crisis, being able to call one place for answers can mean the difference between losing hope and moving forward.

-Once individuals and families are re-housed and stabilized in their own homes, case managers help them develop an exit plan that will focus on continued stability.
+Finally, case managers help recently re-housed individuals and families develop an exit plan that focuses on continued stability.

 STEH has developed an exciting relationship with Cincinnati Metropolitan Housing Authority to assist these households in moving on, or “graduating,” to the next step.
 If the client needs ongoing rental assistance, CMHA is able to offer qualifying households a Housing Choice Voucher for support.
 As a result, this program turns over various housing programs more quickly.
 Therefore, giving people new housing access and assistance out of homelessness.

 Coordinated Entry in Cincinnati is just over a year old, and so far has made more than 1,000 housing matches, resulting in hundreds of families and chronically homeless individuals being housed.
 But it is not without its challenges.
-At any given time, there are over 100 households in the community who have been identified as the most vulnerable in our system but remain homeless because they can not find a landlord who will give them a chance and rent to them.
+We identify the most vulnerable households, and there are more than 100 of them in our system at any given time.
+Yet they remain homeless because they can’t find a landlord who will give them a chance and rent to them.

 In addition, Coordinated Entry on its own does not create more affordable housing for those in need.
-But what it does do, for the first time, is give us a full and accurate picture of the need in our community, which in turn can help to create new and creative funding streams coming into the system to reduce and eventually end homelessness in Cincinnati.
+But what it does, for the first time, is give us an accurate picture of the need in our community.
+In turn, that helps to inform new and creative funding streams for our system to reduce and eventually end homelessness in Cincinnati.